Browse the Guide:

 MOODY, JOHN F. DIARY, 1861.
 0.1 cu. ft.
 Sergeant, later lieutenant, 40th Regiment, Virginia Infantry; Wounded at Gaines' Mills, June 27, 1862; died from injuries June 30, 1862.
 Diary includes a series of entries from June and July of 1861 about the regiment, war news, and Moody's philosophical and religious observations on the war.
 Finding aid available online.
 Ms2012-022.

 MOOR FAMILY.
 COLLECTION, 1859-1885, n.d.
 0.1 cu. ft.
 Collection contains 24 letters, 2 stamped envelopes, 2 cent stamps, 1 baby photo, a Victorian valentine, newspaper clippings, a photo of an unidentified infant, and a decorated box.
 Correspondence is mostly between family and friends and contains news of day-to-day life.
 A majority of the letters are by Charles Moor and include some Civil War content.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-033.

 MOORE FAMILY.
 PAPERS, 1847-1948.
 1.4 cu. ft.
 Collection includes photographs, correspondence, and papers relating to the Moore family.
 Notable creators include John Moore, an army surgeon in the Third Seminole War and Civil War; John R Moore, a clerk for the IRS; and Mary M. Kelly, a member of Daughters of the American Revolution.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2010-033.

 MOORE, WILLIAM J. (d.1862).
 LETTERS, 1862.
 0.1 cu. ft.
 Private in the 27th Regiment, Kentucky Infantry.
 Died from disease in June 1862.
 Collection includes four letters from Moore home to his wife, Lydia, and his brother.
 Also contains two letters to Lydia by Moore's captain following his death.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2010-031.

 Exhibition designed and produced by CARY, Chicks in Architecture Refuse to